.png)

 Expanding or operating a business in Thailand means engaging with the country's statutory social security system early and correctly.
 Unlike discretionary benefits, SSO Thailand compliance is mandatory and closely monitored by regulators.

-What Is SSO Thailand and the Social Security Office?
+What is SSO Thailand and the Social Security Office?

 SSO Thailand refers to Thailand's compulsory social security system administered by the Social Security Office (SSO).
 It operates under the Social Security Act and forms the backbone of Thailand's employee welfare framework.